RonaldDPace/IT1025/Lab1/README.md

 ### Executive Summary - this is an example... be sure to compose your own original summary
-The purpose of Lab 1 is to explore the IT1025 course set-up, examine the history of computing and get up and running with GitHub.
-IT1025 covers a wide-range of computing topics with a primary goal of assisting in determining student passions in IT.
-IT history has many interesting facets.
-One of particular interest was...
-Regardless of one's passion in IT, frameworks such as GitHub are useful to create, update and maintain any type of file and work in an organized repository.
+The purpose of Lab 1 is to create a GitHub account to house artifacts for IT1025 and examine types and compnents of an Information System.

 ### Information System Components
+daily uses are; cell phones,internet ,home security systems,wireless devices. consists of the following;hardware(harddrives,displayskeyboards),software(word,cubase,logicpro),database(structured data held in a computer) ,network(computing devices that exchange data using connections using nodes),and people(programers,analysts,help desk).Together they input,process,output,feedback,and control data and/or information.

 ### GitHub
-##### Client - Server Architecture
+##### Client - Server Architecture ;aspects accomplished are the client of a website refers to the web browser and the website is the server or host.What this means to the client side is servers,storage,maintenance,and programing is done on the server's side.
-##### Cloud Computing
+##### Cloud Computing;dropbox,onenote,are two forms of cloud computing.

 ### Hardware
 ##### Hard Drives and Memory